cse112-sp24-group2/NoteWorthy/README.md

 ## Short description of project:

-Personal note taking app that enables users to share their notes with other users while maintaining of their own notes.
+Personal note-taking app that enables users to store, import, and export notes locally while keeping them in an organized manner.

 ## Important File(path)s